google/devops-governance/examples/guardrails/gitlab/README.md

 | TF_VERSION                     | The terraform version to be used for execution.
 The specified terraform version is downloaded and used for execution for the workflow.                   | 1.3.6                                                                                                           |

 ## Terraform pipeline setup

+## Folder Factory
 * folder-factoy looks for folder specifications in yaml format in data/folders
 * There is a sample file provided.
 Remove "folder.yaml.sample" to "<your folder name>.yaml"
+* merge the code into main and pipeline should start.
+* Look in troubleshooting section if there are any issues.

+## Project Factory
+* project-factoy looks for project specifications in yaml format in data/projects
+* There is a sample file provided.
+Remove "project.yaml.sample" to "<your project name>.yaml"
+* update billing_account_id
 * merge the code into main and pipeline should start.
 * Look in troubleshooting section if there are any issues.